iroma/fhirbase/README.md

 * resource – base table for all __root entities__ of resources
 * resource_component − base table for all __value objects__ (resource components)

-Each resource represented as __root entity__ table (for example 'patient') and table per component (for example: patient.contact is saved in `patient_contact` table).
+Each resource is represented as a __root entity__ table (for example 'patient') and table per component (for example: patient.contact is stored in `patient_contact` table).

-This point is illustrated on picture bellow:
+This point is illustrated in the picture below:

 ![schema1](doc/schema1.png)